xiaohan2012/controversy_detection/README.md

 For MTVHottest, the volume and RWC score doesn't match in shape.
 For RWC score, it increases while the volume graph is not very regular.

-## Notes

-- the number of high degree nodes should be proportional to the network size: the above experient chose 1e-3
-- there is not explicit bound on the score

 ## Installing metis

 1. Install [metis wrapper](http://metis.readthedocs.io/en/latest/)
 2. Install [Metis](http://glaros.dtc.umn.edu/gkhome/metis/metis/download)
 3. Important: `make config static=1`

+## Dynamic graph partitioning

+Check out `dynamic_graph_partitioning.ipynb` for the code and evaluation.

+TODO:

+1. node skipping is not implemented yet
+2. pure python impelementation is slower compared to metis, which is in C++.

+## Todo

+1. Incremental controversy score update and evaluation
+  - when new edges are added or old edges are removed,
+  - incrementally partition the graph and incrementally update the controversy score
+  - compare the score and running time with calculating the score from scratch
+2. How does Kiran's paper evaluate the score?

-## Issues
+## Issues (and solution)

+The following issues are encountered, some are solved while some remain open:

 1. how to apply Kiran's method on top this dataset espesially when there are many disconnected components?
    - pagerank can deal with that
+2. issue on the controversy score definition:
+   - the number of high degree nodes should be proportional to the network size: the above experient chose 1e-3
+   - there is not explicit bound on the score
+   - solution: takes k percent nodes and use division to bound the score.

 2. hashtag may contain opinion bias such as NoDAPL (protest against oil pipeline)
 3. At the begining, controversial hashtag may induce many disconnected components, how to deal with this?
    - A more fundamental question is, how does the graph on controversy-hashtag evolve?
-4. Ask for ground truth data, in one of the papers in "Related Work".